 Net cost does not provide a complete picture of the impact of insurance usage however as it is also important to understand the impact of insurance on the likelihood of experiencing particularly low revenues.
 For example, one might be most interested in which insurance allows a farmer to bid most for cash rent, or insure that all variable costs can be covered, or do the best job of offsetting particularly low revenue outcomes under hedged production, and so on.
 One way to begin to understand this type of impact is to examine the VARs or “Values at Risk” under different insurance contracts.

 A 5% gross revenue VAR, for example, shows the value at which 5% of the possible outcomes fall below, and 95% of the outcomes exceed – in other words a 1 in 20 worst event.
 A 1% VaR shows a characteristic of “extreme risk” representing a 1 in 100 year analog probability.
 The table below shows the 1% VARs for the various insurance products and elections to better help appreciate the relatedness of payments to revenue shortfall.
-Notice that with no insurance, the 1% VAR for revenue is about $314 meaning that in 1% of the cases, revenue would be below that value.
-Using YP 85% insurance increases the lower tail to about $383.
-Using ARP-HPE would increase that extreme outcome to about $392.
+Notice that with no insurance, the 1% VAR for revenue is about $340 meaning that in 1% of the cases, revenue would be below that value.
+Using YP 85% insurance increases the lower tail to about $410.
+Using ARP-HPE would increase that extreme outcome to about $424.
 However, the RP policies add over $200 to the lowest 1% of the outcomes compared to no-insurance.
 Importantly, RP and RP-HPE do a far better job of “cutting off the low tail” of the revenue distribution and provide substantially better downside risk protection due to their ability to trigger based on either yield or price level movements.
 Thus, a producer considering covering $500 in total production costs would thus likely find higher elections of the revenue products most appealing and be less likely to use the group products, despite their higher average payments.

 The final information presented in the graph below helps summarize the impacts across the lower tail of the revenue distribution.
 The bottom axis gives levels of gross revenue with insurance payments, less premiums paid.
 The vertical axis shows the probability of occurrence.
 Because distributions with higher likelihood of higher revenue are preferred, lines to the bottom and right are preferred to those above and to the left in this graph.
 The dark blue line provides the possible revenue outcomes with no insurance.
-For example, there is about a 5% chance of revenue with no insurance being below $400 and a 10% chance of revenue being below $430, a 25% chance of being below $500, and so on without insurance.
+For example, there is about a 15% chance of revenue with no insurance being below $500 and a 30% chance of revenue being below $570, and so on without insurance.